medikoo/npm-cross-link/README.md

 ##### General options:

 - `--pull` - Pull eventual new updates from remote
 - `--push` - For all updated packages push eventually committed changes to remote
+- `--bump-deps` - (only non global installations) Bump version ranges of dependencies in `package.json`
--   `--no-save` - (only non global installations) Do not save updated dependencies versions to `package.json` (by default they're updated)
+- `--no-save` - (only for dependencies install) Do not save dependency to `package.json` (effective only if its not there yet)
 - `--save-dev` - (only for dependencies install) Force to store updated version in `devDependencies` section
 - `--save-optional` - (only for dependencies install) Force to store updated version in `optionalDependencies` section
 - `--save-prod` - (only for dependencies install) Force to store updated version in `dependencies` section

 ### Configuration